-Ryan’s work has most recently been presented at Washington Street Art Center (Somerville, Massachusetts) for co-incidence festival 2020, heim.art®-Station (Neufelden, Austria), California Institute of the Arts (Valencia, California) for Dog Star 15, and Casper College (Casper, Wyoming) for the Second Annual New Music Day.
-He has performed with Jaap Blonk, Eugene Chadbourne, Tashi Dorji, Sandy Ewen, Bob Marsh, Ryan Wade Ruehlen, Daniel Ryan, Bret Sexton, Susan Wolf, and Jack Wright, among others.
+Ryan’s work has most recently been presented at Washington Street Art Center (Somerville, Massachusetts) for co-incidence festival 2020, heim.art®-Station (Neufelden, Austria), California Institute of the Arts (Valencia, California) for The Dog Star Orchestra 15, and Casper College (Casper, Wyoming) for the Second Annual New Music Day.
+He has performed with Jaap Blonk, Eugene Chadbourne, Tashi Dorji, Sandy Ewen, Bob Marsh, Nakatani Gong Orchestra, Ryan Wade Ruehlen, Daniel Ryan, Bret Sexton, Susan Wolf, and Jack Wright, among others.

 Ryan Seward & Daniel Ryan – Breccia (2021, Marginal Frequency, MFCS N)